 Directory structure of a module

-A typical module for use with Bolt may contain these directories:
+Modules have a specific directory structure outlined in the Puppet documentation.
+However, a typical module for use with Bolt might contain these files and directories:

-You can develop modules directly in the Bolt project directory or install them from the Puppet
+You can develop modules directly in the Bolt project directory inside the

 Modules for projects